Learning to post on your Business Profile is critical to see search results, driving directions, and in-store visits. Get tips here.

-Last month, Google confirmed that a local search update had taken place in the first week of December 2021.
-Local optimization experts who monitored rankings knew that this was a large Maps on Google update.
+Last month, Google confirmed that a local search update occurred in the first week of December 2021.
+Local optimization experts who monitored rankings knew this was a large Maps on Google update.

 Business Profile Photo Requirements and Recommendations